medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 ---
-title: "CHT Core Developer Setup"
+title: "CHT Core dev environment setup"
-linkTitle: "CHT Core Developer Setup"
+linkTitle: "CHT Core dev environment setup"
-weight: 40
+weight: 1
 description: >
   Getting your local machine ready to development work on CHT Core.
+aliases: >
+  apps/guides/hosting/core-developer
 ---

 {{% alert title="Note" %}} This guide assumes you are a CHT Core developer wanting to run the CHT Core from source code to make commits to the [public GitHub repository](https://github.com/medic/cht-core).
 To set up a your environment for developing apps, see the [app guide]({{< relref "apps/guides/hosting/3.x/app-developer.md" >}}).